Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Experiments

 \section{Experiments}

-{\bf Tasks and datasets.} In \textit{aerial-view human detection}, images are captured by flying devices at various altitudes, ranges, and viewing angles, resulting in very diverse human appearances.
-Therefore, there is a great need for a large-scale dataset that can sufficiently cover the diverse human appearances.
-Following \cite{YShenCVPR2023}, we perform evaluations in two data-scarce regimes, the \textit{low-shot} and \textit{cross-domain} setups, where the demand for synthetic data is particularly greater.

-We use VisDrone~\cite{PZhuTPAMI2022}, Okutama-Action~\cite{MBarekatainCVPRW2017}, and ICG~\cite{ICGlink} as the real aerial-view human detection datasets, and use Archangel-Synthetic~\cite{YShenAccess2023} as the original synthetic dataset.
-For the cross-domain setups where training and test sets are drawn from different datasets, the VisDrone training set is used for training and the other two datasets are used for testing.
-The VisDrone test set is also used for testing to showcase the same-domain setup.
-For the low-shot setups, we use either only 20 or 50 real images randomly selected from the training set for training, denoted as Vis-\{20, 50\}.
-To mitigate the effects of randomness, the numbers reported in the following evaluations are averages over three runs.
-We use COCO-style AP (\ie, AP$_\text{50:5:95}$) and AP$_\text{50}$ as the evaluation metrics.
+{\bf Tasks and datasets.} Following \cite{YShenCVPR2023}, we evaluate aerial-view human detection in two data-scarce scenarios: \textit{low-shot} and \textit{cross-domain} setups, where synthetic data is crucial.
+Experiments are conducted using the official implementation of \cite{YShenCVPR2023}, training a RetinaNet~\cite{TLinCVPR2017} variant.
+We use VisDrone~\cite{PZhuTPAMI2022}, Okutama-Action~\cite{MBarekatainCVPRW2017}, and ICG~\cite{ICGlink} as real aerial-view datasets, while Archangel-Synthetic~\cite{YShenAccess2023} serves as the original synthetic dataset.
+For low-shot setups, we train on 20 or 50 randomly selected VisDrone images (Vis-\{20, 50\}) and evaluate on the VisDrone test set.
+For cross-domain setups, we test on Okutama-Action and ICG.
+Results are averaged over three runs to reduce randomness.
+We use COCO-style AP (i.e., AP$_\text{50:5:95}$) and AP$_\text{50}$ as the evaluation metrics.

-{\bf Details of pose-diversified synthetic dataset.} Below are specifications used in constructing the pose-diversified synthetic dataset: \begin{itemize} \item The pose generator is trained on the Human3.6M dataset~\cite{CIonescuTPAMI2014}.\footnote{We follow the convention to use the 17 keypoints defined in the Human3.6M dataset.
-Among them, 14 keypoints are used in the NTED model \cite{YRenCVPR2022}.} \item The pre-trained image generator is trained on pairs of images with similar poses from the Archangel-Synthetic dataset.
-Here, similar poses indicate that the virtual characters are captured from adjacent camera positions.\footnote{The Archangel-synthetic dataset provides meta-data about camera positions.} \item The size of the novel pose set $\mathcal{P}_n$ is 1000, \ie, $N_\text{pos}=1000$. \item For each synthetic image, five final target poses are selected. \item The maximum number of poses in a target pose sequence is 3, \ie, $N_\text{max}=3$. \end{itemize} With these specifications, the total number of generated novel images is 17,714.
+{\bf Details of the pose-diversified synthetic dataset.} The pose generator is trained on Human3.6M~\cite{CIonescuTPAMI2014}, utilizing the 17 defined in this dataset, of which 14 are used in the image generator.
+The novel pose set $\mathcal{P}_n$ contains 1000 poses ($N_\text{pos}=1000$).
+For each synthetic image, 5 final target poses are selected from $\mathcal{P}_n$, with the maximum number of poses in a target pose sequence ($N_\text{max}$) set to 3.
+Based on these specifications, the total number of generated novel images is 17,714.
+The entire generation process took approximately 3 hours.